hytechclub/py-201/Database/RestaurantReviewCodeAlong.md

 ```

 ## Next Steps
-While this app may be quite simple, it demonstrates some of the key capabilities of the Repl.it database.
+While this app may be quite simple, it demonstrates some of the key capabilities of the Replit database.
 Working from these fundamentals, it is possible to build almost anything.
 Databases can be incorporated into any type of app, be it a web server, a game, a discord bot, or anything else.

 Feel free to experiment further with the database functionality.
 If desired, there are some guided [challenges](DatabaseChallenges.md) to complete as well.